gutschilla/elixir-couchdb-client/README.md

 # CouchdbClient

 A minimal yet functional CouchDB client, with attachment support.
+Currently, this is a result of an evening hacking so expect quite a few API changes until 1.0.

+## Error handling

+Not in here ;-) No exception handling is performed.
+Server responses are expected to be 200 OK or 201 CREATED.
+If anything fails, the code will simply crash (with a badmatch or the like).

+## Future development

+There will be `method` functions that eitehr return `{:ok, result}` or `{:error, reason}` tuples and corresponding `method!` bang!-functions either return the result or crash with some sensible error, most likely the bare HTTP result from HTTPpoison.

 ## Usage